NEC ReferenceNEC 2023 · 2026 · Updated May 2026

 NEC Article 625: EV Charging Equipment

-NEC Article 625: EV Charging (EVSE) covers continuous load rating through best practices.
-This guide explains each major section with practical interpretation for electricians.
+NEC Article 625: EV Charging (EVSE) covers Continuous Load Rating through Best Practices.
+This guide explains each section with practical interpretation, common mistakes, and how these rules apply to real projects.

 625.41 Continuous Load Rating